stepbrobd/router/presentation.typ

   - Add the same address within the prefixes to multiple machines
   - Bind to the same address on multiple machines
   - Profit

-]
+  - This is what Cloudflare, BunnyCDN, Google, and many other providers do ]

 #slide[
+  == Closing remarks

+  - Possible to run your own RPKI validator (ROA based and IRR based) ]

+#slide[
   #set align(center + horizon)
   == Questions?

+  #v(2em)

+  Special thanks to Nick Cao (github.com/NickCao)
 ]